irzelindo/Log_Analysis_Project/README.md

 * * *
 ### Requirements to run DB queries

-In order to make the job easier, I've created [views](https://www.postgresql.org/docs/9.2/static/sql-createview.html) for answering two of folowing questions: (2 and 3),
+In order to make the job easier, I've created [one view](https://www.postgresql.org/docs/9.2/static/sql-createview.html) for answering question number three.

 1. What are the most popular three articles of all time?
+  * select articles.title as article,
+      **count(*)** as views from log,
+      articles where log.path
+      like(concat('/article/',articles.slug))
-  * select articles.slug as article, *count(*)* as views from articles, log where log.path like(concat('%',articles.slug,'%')) group         by article order by views desc limit 3;
+      group by article order by views desc limit 3;

 2. Who are the most popular article authors of all time?
-  * create view article_views as select authors.name, articles.slug,*count(*)* as views from articles, log, authors where log.path           like(concat('%',articles.slug,'%')) AND authors.id = articles.author group by authors.name, articles.slug order by authors.name         desc;
+  * select name, sum(views) as views from (select authors.name,
+      articles.title,**count(*)** as views from log, articles,
+      authors where log.path like(concat('/article/',articles.slug))
+      AND authors.id = articles.author group by authors.name,
-  *_Next_* can make a query
+      articles.title order by viewsdesc) as article_views
-  * select name, sum(views) as views from article_views group by name order by views desc;
+      group by name order by views desc;

 3. On which days did more than 1% of requests lead to errors?
-  * create view requests as select time::date as day,sum((status like '%4%' OR status like '%5%')::int) as errors, sum((status like '%1%' OR status like '%2%' OR status like '%3%' OR status like '%4%' OR status like '%5%')::int) as total from log group by day;
+  * create view requests as select time::date as day, sum((status like '%4%' OR status like '%5%')::int) as errors, sum((status like '%1%' OR status like '%2%' OR status like '%3%'
+      OR status like '%4%' OR status like '%5%')::int) as total from log group by day;
-  *_Next_* can make a query
+  *_Next_* you can make a query
-  * select * from (select day, *round((round(errors,2)*100)/round(total,2),2)* as percentage from requests) as bad_day where percentage>1;
+  * select * from (select day, *round((round(errors,2)*100)/round(total,2),2)*
+      as percentage from requests) as bad_day where percentage>1;
  * * *
- After all put **log.py** and **dbnews.py** in the same file, copy this file into vagrant directory in order to make this file available from virtual machine. access the file from virtual machine and run **python log.py**
+ After all put **log.py** and **dbnews.py** in the same file, copy this file into vagrant directory in order to make this file available from virtual machine.
+Access the file from virtual machine and run the command**python log.py**